Non-possessors

 The non-possessors are similar to other movements in Christianity, the Spiritual Franciscans for example, in that they believed that ownership of land and the Church's possession of wealth in general had corrupted the church.
 The non-possessors also believed that the Church should not forcibly convert or persecute heretics or pagans, but should patiently work to convert them to the true faith.

+History

+Following the Sobor of 1503, the terms non-possessors (nestyazhateli) and possessors (styazhateli) came to be used.
+Joseph and his followers refused to accept the repentance of heretics following their apprehension, unlike the Transvolgan Elders, including Vassian Patrikeyev.
+A dispute arose as Joseph of Volokolamsk (1439/1440–1515) stressed the importance of the monasteries receiving sufficient endowments to fulfil social responsibilities, while the other party led by Nilus of Sora (1433–1508) stressed the spiritual aspects of monasticism.